jacksonhab/IsaacLabjacksonhab/README.md

 Important to note that I used the flat environment for this project, not the rough environment.

 They are listed by importance:
-1. Import my hexapod USD file and configure the actuator and model parameters **Contains the min velocities, default configuration, and other simulation parameters.**
+1. Import my hexapod USD file and configure the actuator and model parameters.
+       \n**Contains the min velocities, default configuration, and other simulation parameters.**
    File path:

 2. Define the hexapod flat environment.
 This file is like the basis of my simulation and contains the most important and impactful parameters.